The Stranger (1946 film): Plot

-Meanwhile, Mary begins to suspect her husband is not being honest with her.
-He admits to killing Meinike and Red, but claims Meinike was in town to blackmail her and her father.
-Mary still loves him and wants to protect him in any way she can; she helps by lying about Meinike.
-Then Wilson shows her graphic footage of Nazi concentration camps and explains how Kindler developed the idea of genocide.
-She is torn between her love and her desire to learn the truth.
-Meanwhile, Kindler tries to arrange a fatal "accident" for Mary, but she discovers the plot.
-Finally accepting the truth, she dares her husband to kill her face to face.
-Kindler tries, but is prevented by the arrival of Wilson and Mary's brother, and escapes from the house.
+Meanwhile, Mary grows suspicious of her husband.
+Kindler admits to killing Meinike and Red, but claims Meinike was in town to blackmail her and her father.
+Wilson shows Mary graphic footage of Nazi concentration camps and explains how Kindler developed the idea of genocide.
+Mary, seeking to protect Kindler, lies about Meinike but remains torn between her love and her desire for the truth.
+Kindler tries to arrange a fatal "accident" for Mary, but she discovers the plot.
+Finally accepting that Rankin is Kindler, she dares her husband to kill her to his face.
+Kindler's attempt is prevented by the arrival of Wilson and Mary's brother, and he escapes from the house.

 Kindler flees into the church belfry, followed by Mary and then Wilson.
-Meanwhile, most of the town, hearing the repaired clock bell, has arrived outside the building.
+Meanwhile the residents of Harper, hearing the repaired clock bell, arrive outside the building.
 At the top of the tower, Kindler pulls a gun and a struggle ensues.
-Mary ends up with the gun and fires.
-Kindler is shot.
-He staggers outside to the belfry's clock face, and is impaled by the sword of one of the moving clock figures.
-Weakened by his injuries, he falls to his death.
+Mary ends up with the gun and shoots Kindler.
+He staggers outside to the belfry's clock face, is impaled by the sword of one of the moving clock figures, and falls to his death.